Institutional Information Page

 New F&A Rate Announcement

-See article on Revisions to the Conflict of Interest Regulations.
+Article on Revisions to the Conflict of Interest Regulations

 Grant Writing Tips and Other Helpful Articles

-Travel notes: Mileage reimbursement rate is 56.5 cents per mile as of 1/1/2013.
-The University has adopted Mapquest for the official mileage reimbursement guide.
-(Some exceptions apply.)
-Each travel voucher must have a copy of the mapquest mileage calculation attached for mileage reimbursement.
+Travel notes: Mileage reimbursement rate is 53.5 cents per mile as of 1/1/2017.
+The University has adopted Mapquest for the official mileage reimbursement guide (some exceptions apply).
+Each travel voucher must have an attached copy of the Mapquest mileage calculation for mileage reimbursement.

 Did you find what you were looking for on this page?
-If not, tell us what you are looking for by emailing Sponsored Research Services.
+If not, then please tell us what you are looking for by emailing Sponsored Research Services.